loda-lang/loda-lang.github.io/list3.markdown

 * [A167477](https://oeis.org/A167477) ([program](/edit/?oeis=167477)): Expansion of (1-3x+5x^2-x^3)/(1-3x+x^2)^2.
 * [A167478](https://oeis.org/A167478) ([program](/edit/?oeis=167478)): Expansion of (1-2x+6x^2-x^3)/(1-3x+x^2)^2.
 * [A167482](https://oeis.org/A167482) ([program](/edit/?oeis=167482)): a(n)=n-1 if n is prime, otherwise a(n)=n+1.
+* [A167484](https://oeis.org/A167484) ([program](/edit/?oeis=167484)): For n people on one side of a river, the number of ways they can all travel to the opposite side following the pattern of 2 sent, 1 returns, 2 sent, 1 returns, ..., 2 sent.
 * [A167487](https://oeis.org/A167487) ([program](/edit/?oeis=167487)): a(n) = n*(n + 3)/2 + 8.
 * [A167498](https://oeis.org/A167498) ([program](/edit/?oeis=167498)): a(n) = 6+32*n^2+8*n*(7+8*n^2)/3.
 * [A167499](https://oeis.org/A167499) ([program](/edit/?oeis=167499)): a(n) = n*(n+3)/2 + 6.